Permanent VS Clip-in Hair Extensions

 The Look: Very natural when styled

-Damage to own hair: Some hair loss
+Damage to own hair: Can cause hair loss.

 Colour Match: Can mix colours